 Concrete drilling is a core technique in building construction and civil engineering, used to create precise openings, penetrations, and core extractions in concrete and reinforced concrete.
-It combines a predictable approach with high dimensional accuracy and often forms the basis for subsequent steps such as splitting, crushing, or selective separation of components.
-In many projects, drillings are deliberately combined with hydraulic tools—such as concrete pulverizers or rock and concrete splitters—to release components in a controlled, low-vibration, and material-appropriate manner.
+It combines a predictable process with high dimensional accuracy and often forms the basis for subsequent steps such as splitting, crushing, or selective separation of components.
+In many projects, drillings are deliberately combined with hydraulic tools – such as concrete pulverizers or rock and concrete splitters – to release components in a controlled, low-vibration, and material-appropriate manner.
 For applications in concrete demolition and special deconstruction, in strip-out and cutting, in rock excavation and tunnel construction, as well as in natural stone extraction, the coordinated interaction of drilling technology and Darda GmbH’s hydraulic equipment plays an important role.
+Clear tolerances, defined emission control, and documented execution enhance schedule reliability and compliance with project specifications.

 Methods, tools, and technology at a glance

 The choice of drilling method depends on the material, reinforcement ratio, diameter, depth, edge distances, and emission requirements.
 Key factors are the correct core bit, a suitable drilling stand, an appropriately powered drive, and matching rotational speed and feed.
 In reinforced concrete, reinforcement influences the cutting path and segment selection.
-Wet drilling reduces dust and thermal load, while dry drilling excels where water handling is restricted—both variants require a suitable concept for controlling dust, slurry, and noise.
+Wet drilling reduces dust and thermal load, while dry drilling excels where water handling is restricted – both variants require a suitable concept for controlling dust, slurry, and noise.
+Anchoring of the drill stand (mechanical anchors or vacuum base), precise alignment (laser or template), and safe torque control are essential for dimensionally accurate and safe execution.

 Practice: fields of application and workflows